storyblok/storyblok-vue/README.md

 #### From a CDN

-Install the file from the CDN:
+Install the file from the CDN and access the methods via `window.storyblokVue`:

 ```html
 <script src="https://unpkg.com/@storyblok/vue@next"></script>
 ```

-You'll be able to access the same methods in `window.storyblokVue`.

 ### Getting started